-Process management
+Process Management

 In addition to process improvement, the phase of the project process determines which project management tools and techniques are appropriate.
-The characteristics and required deliverables of each phase inﬂuence the activities necessary in the phase, which in turn inﬂuence which project management tool and technique required (Patanakul et al., 2010).
+The characteristics and required deliverables of each phase inﬂuence the activities necessary in the phase; which in turn inﬂuence which project management tool and technique are required (Patanakul et al., 2010).

-It is postulated that the underlying fundamentals in all commercial development projects are the same and that one can deduce a universally applicable process framework models (Kagioglou et al., 2000).
+It is postulated that the underlying fundamentals in all commercial development projects are the same and that one can deduce universally applicable process framework models (Kagioglou et al., 2000).
 Different process models have been developed by academia and industry to enhance the effectiveness and efficiency of design and construction activities in response to the need for improving value generation (Tzortzopoulos et al., 2005).
 These models provide an overview and lead to a more holistic understanding of how production works (Matsumoto et al., 2005) and assist in the management thereof (Formoso et al., 2002).
-A Process Protocol is a conceptual improved project process which considers the whole lifecycle of a construction project whilst integrating its participants under a common framework (Kagioglou et al., 2000).
-Examining implementation within company speciﬁc settings is a way to better understand how process models can effectively improve process management.
-Also, a process model could have different roles within a development team: for instance, it could be a learning instrument or the basis for planning process activities (Kagioglou et al., 2000).
+A Process Protocol is a conceptual, improved project process which considers the whole lifecycle of a construction project whilst integrating its participants under a common framework (Kagioglou et al., 2000).
+Examining implementation within company speciﬁc settings is a method to better understand how process models can effectively improve process management.
+Additionally, a process model could have different roles within a development team: for instance, it could be a learning instrument or the basis for planning process activities (Kagioglou et al., 2000).

-Process framework models like these work in theory but, unfortunately, the majority fail to implement in practice successfully (Tzortzopoulos et al., 2005).
+Process framework models, like these, work in theory but, unfortunately, the majority fail to be implemented in practice successfully (Tzortzopoulos et al., 2005).
 Matsumoto et al., (2005) also acknowledges the potential change that process framework modelling can bring to an organisation but also emphasises the importance of successfully implementing these changes.
-Tzortzopoulos (2005) synthesized the body of knowledge on process framework model implementation around three main issues including; process management, change management and technology transfer.
+Tzortzopoulos (2005) synthesised the body of knowledge on process framework model implementation around three main issues, including process management, change management and technology transfer.

-Value management
+Value Management

 Despite the ongoing efforts by researchers, there is not yet a universal theory of value in construction (Salvatierra-Garrido & Pasquire, 2011).
-In “Lean Thinking” and also for the purpose of this study, value generation is defined as meeting client requirements while minimizing waste (Forgues et al., 2008).
+In ‘Lean Thinking’ and for the purpose of this study, value generation is defined as meeting client requirements while minimising waste (Forgues et al., 2008).
 This study considers value from the production group`s perspective.
-It is assumed that one of the most important needs of the producer is to maximize value for money.
+It is assumed that one of the most important needs of the producer is to maximise value for money.
 According to Pikas (2015), one of the key ideas of design science is that design inquiry begins with the needs of the client.
-Thus, the main function of design inquiry is value generation for the client/producer, and construction is the realization of a proposed solution with the lowest possible loss in value.
+Thus, the main function of design inquiry is value generation for the client/producer, and construction is the realisation of a proposed solution with the lowest possible loss in value.

-When the production philosophy of Lean Thinking was introduced to the construction sector from manufacturing, it necessitated a modification of Lean Thinking`s original concept of value.
-According to Salvatierra-Garrido & Pasquire (2011); Lean construction originally considered value from a specific “objective “perspective and as a result of the earlier studies focused on the improvement of the production process on site they did not acknowledge the potential impact the concept and viability stage has on the generation/destruction of value.
+When the production philosophy of Lean Thinking was introduced to the construction sector from manufacturing, it necessitated a modification of Lean Thinking`s original value concept.
+According to Salvatierra-Garrido & Pasquire (2011); Lean construction originally considered value from a specific “objective perspective” and, as a result of earlier studies, focused on the improvement of the production process on site.
+They did not acknowledge the potential impact the concept and viability stage has on the generation/destruction of value.